samurott1123/instacracker/README.md

 ### How long does it takes to break a password

-A lot of time (sorry about that)
+A lot of time (sorry about that).

 ### Did you report it to facebook?

-Yes, they said:
+Yes, and they said:

 Olá Luiz Guilherme,